LLNL/sundials/recent_changes.md

 ## Changes to SUNDIALS in release 6.0.0

+SUNDIALS v6.0.0 introduces a new `SUNContext` object on which all other SUNDIALS objects depend.
+Users upgrading to SUNDIALS 6.0.0 will need to create a `SUNContext` object before calling any other SUNDIALS library function, and then provide this object to other SUNDIALS constructors.
+The `SUNContext` object has been introduced to allow SUNDIALS to provide new features, such as the profiling/instrumentation also introduced in this release, while maintaining thread-safety.
+See the documentation section on the `SUNContext` for more details.

+A capability to profile/instrument SUNDIALS library code has been added.
+This can be enabled with the CMake option `SUNDIALS_BUILD_WITH_PROFILING=TRUE`.
+A built-in profiler will be used by default, but the [Caliper](https://github.com/LLNL/Caliper) library can also be used instead with the CMake option `ENABLE_CALIPER=TRUE`.
+See the documentation section on profiling for more details.
+**WARNING**: Profiling will impact performance, and should be enabled judiciously.

+### ARKODE

 The ARKODE MRIStep module has been extended to support implicit-explicit (IMEX) multirate infinitesimal generalized additive Runge-Kutta (MRI-GARK) methods.
 As such, ``MRIStepCreate`` has been updated to include arguments for the slow